Kershaw, Dodgers beat Rockies 6-1 for 111th victory - WHIZ News

 There was drama within an otherwise meaningless game.

-Freddie Freeman made a run at overtaking Jeff McNeil of the New York Mets for the NL batting title.
-Needing to go 4 for 4 to catch McNeil, Freeman doubled and homered in his first two at-bats, but a flyout to the warning track in center field in the fifth.
+Freeman made a run at overtaking Jeff McNeil of the New York Mets for the NL batting title.
+Needing to go 4 for 4 to catch McNeil, Freeman doubled and homered in his first two at-bats, but a flyout to the warning track in center field in the fifth ended his hopes.

-Freeman hit .325 for the season; McNeil finished at .326 after being held out of the Mets’ rain-delayed finale against Washington.
+Freeman hit .325 for the season, McNeil finished at .326 after not starting the Mets’ rain-delayed finale against Washington.

-Freeman finished with 199 base hits and 100 RBIs.
-Turner also totaled 100 RBIs, making them the first Dodgers teammates to reach that mark since Andre Ethier and Matt Kemp in 2009.
+Freeman finished with 199 hits.
+He and Turner became the first Dodgers teammates to reach 100 RBIs since Andre Ethier and Matt Kemp in 2009.

+“Counting stats are kind of overlooked now because everyone is about efficiency, but you got to play every day to get some of those counting numbers,” Turner said.
+“You got to be healthy, you got to grind it out all year long, up, down, night game to day game, whatever it may be.
+Those kind of stats are still important to me and I know Freddie likes them as well.”

 Freeman’s 393-foot drive to left tied the game 1-all with two outs in the third.
 He singled in a run in the seventh.